samfitgen/trgen/docs/Triathlete-Sprint_Distance_Triathlon-High_Volume.md

 **Description**:

-> 60min Easy-Moderate (RPE 6) This can be substituted with a B- or A-Priority
+> 60min Easy-Moderate (RPE6) This can be substituted with a B- or A-Priority
 > Sprint Triathlon Race.

 ## Week 5